bennettnw2/lpic101-Notes/108-EssentialSystemServices.md

     * `systemd-cat` will allow you to add your own text/notes to the journal
       * eg: `echo "Hello, you!" | systemd-cat`
       * then when you run `journalctl -r` you will see the echo string right there!
+      * just like `logger` from syslog
+      * this is great to use for scripting messages you want to add to syslog
     * `-x` means to give some extra explanation about stuff
       * this uses catalog service entries to match up events with documentation
+      * this gives us extra information along with a journal entry
+      * gives some trouble shooting help
+      * eg: `journalctl -rx`
+      * basically give you info about how to solve problems?
     * `-k` means to just show us the kernel ring buffer
-    * `-b` sow all of the journal entries that have been collected since the most recent system boot up
+    * `-b` show all of the journal entries that have been collected since the most recent system boot up
     * `--list-boots` will show a listing of recorded boot sessions
       * the journal must be persistent to the disk for this to work
       * this is useful for security audits
+      * `journalctl -b $BOOTNUMBER` <-- this will show you the boot log
     * `--since` and `--until` (must be able to be written to disk)
+      * date format is `2019-02-04 12:38:00`
+      * if not time is used then 00:00:00 is used
+      * can also use "yesterday", "today" and "now"
     * `--disk-usage`
+      * this will show how much disk space the journal is using
     * `--rotate`
+      * this will force a rotation of the logfiles based on the MaxRetentionSec?

 ## 108.3 Mail Transfer Agent (MTA) Basics
 * ### Basics of a Message Transfer Agent